openssl pkeyutl

 These have the same meaning as the RSA algorithm with some additional restrictions.
 The padding mode can only be set to pss which is the default value.

-If the key has parameter restrictions than the digest, MGF1 digest and salt length are set to the values specified in the parameters.
+If the key has parameter restrictions then the digest, MGF1 digest and salt length are set to the values specified in the parameters.
 The digest and MG cannot be changed and the salt length cannot be set to a value less than the minimum restriction.

 DSA ALGORITHM